-Complainants should have an opportunity to seek review of how their complaint was handled and resolved.
+Complainants should have an opportunity to seek review of the outcome of their complaint and how their complaint was handled.

 A good way to achieve this is having a tiered escalation system so that a person unsatisfied with the handling of their complaint can have it reviewed at a higher level.